 If found at the blue dot location in the power line ROW, this small male might have been tracked 6/11/14 to 9/6/14 and traveled 0.8 miles, and identified as a transient.

-Of 66 total locations recorded for turtle BT9 (red dots), only 9 were outside of an otherwise relatively tight group of over 45 locations, but BT9 was characterized as a transient and consequently "....home range data for this individual were not analyzed..."
+Of 66 total locations recorded for turtle BT9 (red dots), only 9 were outside of an otherwise tight group of over 45 locations (at least 45 days), but BT9 was characterized as a transient and consequently "....home range data for this individual were not analyzed..."

-This appears to have been a serious miscalculation, and unfortunately travel data for this potentially important population resident was ignored instead of being followed through the season.
+This appears to have been a serious miscalculation, and unfortunately travel data for this potentially important local population resident was ignored instead of being followed throughout the season.

 'Resident individuals occasionally make off-area excursions lasting weeks to months, and return to their primary activity area and hibernate there.'